Christopher Cassidy: Military experience

+180 mi charity kayak paddle from Norfolk, Virginia to Washington, D.C. to raise money and awareness for the Special Operations Warrior Foundation.

 NASA career

 Cassidy was selected as an astronaut candidate by NASA in May 2004.
 In February 2006 he completed Astronaut Candidate Training, which included scientific and technical briefings, intensive instruction in Space Shuttle and International Space Station systems, physiological training, T-38 Talon flight training, and water and wilderness survival training.
 Completion of this initial training qualified him for various technical assignments within the Astronaut Office and future flight assignment as a mission specialist.

 STS-127

 In February 2008, Cassidy was assigned to his first spaceflight as a mission specialist on STS-127, a Space Shuttle mission to deliver the Exposed Facility of the Japanese Experiment Module (JEM-EF) to the ISS aboard Space Shuttle Endeavour.

 Cassidy and his six fellow crew members lifted off aboard Endeavour from the Kennedy Space Center on July 15, 2009.
 The seven astronauts docked with the ISS on July 17, joining the six-person Expedition 20 crew commanded by Russian cosmonaut Gennady Padalka.
-This marked the first time that 13 people had been in space together, a record that has not been surpassed since.
+This marked the first time that 13 people had been in space together simultaneously.
 On July 22, 2009, Cassidy stepped outside the ISS with NASA astronaut David Wolf for his first spacewalk.
 The two began work replacing batteries on the P6 Truss and continued work on installing the JEM-EF.
 The EVA was called off after 5 hours and 59 minutes for excess carbon dioxide in Cassidy's suit.

 Over the course of STS-127, Cassidy participated in two more spacewalks with NASA astronaut Thomas Marshburn.
 The two completed replacing the batteries on the P6 truss and completed the installation of the JEM-EF during two excursions lasting 7 hours and 12 minutes and 4 hours and 57 minutes, respectively.
 Cassidy's third spacewalk marked the completion of the Japanese Experiment Module, a feat that took three space shuttle missions starting with STS-123.

 On July 31, 2009, Cassidy returned to the KSC Shuttle Landing Facility, wrapping up his first spaceflight after 15 days in space.